FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 ## Registering the Enchantment Effect {#registering-the-enchantment-effect}

 Like every other component of your mod, we'll have to add this `EnchantmentEffect` to Minecraft's registry.
 To do so, add a class `ModEnchantmentEffects` (or whatever you want to name it) and a helper method to register the enchantment.
-Be sure to call the `registerModEnchantmentEffects()` in your main class which contains the `onInitialize()` method.
+Be sure to call the `registerModEnchantmentEffects()` in your main class, which contains the `onInitialize()` method.

 @[code transcludeWith=#entrypoint](@/reference/latest/src/main/java/com/example/docs/enchantment/ModEnchantmentEffects.java)